ataylor89/rsa/README.md

 The algorithm involves a lot of work... and it can take a lot of time to understand.

 The heart of the algorithm is the operation c = m^e % n, where m is the code point for a Unicode character, n is the modulus from our public key, e is the encryption exponent from our public key, and c is the numeric cipher that we get as a result of the operation.

-You can see that the operation c = m^e % n uses an (n, e) tuple from our public key in combination with a character from our message.

-The heart of the algorithm is the operation c = m^e % n.